rushitgit/rushitgit/README.md

 💬 Ask me about anything related to coding, tech, or software development.
 I'm always eager to chat!

-📫 You can reach me at: f20210010@dubai.bits-pilani.ac.in
+📫 You can reach me at: f20210010@dubai.bits-pilani.ac.in or rushitpalesha21@gmail.com

 ### Skills and Technologies